 Once the user account is created, go to the dashboard to see the user there.
 If everything is right, you will see the user go to

-To do that, usually you make a View User API call and grab the
+To do that, usually, make a View User API call and grab the

 Same as before, we will automatically set the appropriate OAuth key for you.